andrew-gordon/ChunkyMonkey/README.md

 * Check that the existing class is not sealed (if so, compiler warning)
 * Check that the existing class is not static (if so, compiler warning)
 * Check that the existing class is not abstract (if so, compiler warning)
-* Check that the existing class is not a struct (if so, compiler warning)
 * Check that the existing class has a parameterless constructor (if not, compiler warning)
 * Check that the existing class has a public constructor (if not, compiler warning)